JJPEOPLES/gt4/NETLIFY_DEPLOYMENT.md

 If you encounter dependency conflicts (npm error code ERESOLVE), we've already configured the build scripts to use the `--legacy-peer-deps` flag.
 This flag tells npm to ignore peer dependency conflicts and proceed with the installation anyway.

+We've also:
+1. Fixed the version conflict between @mui/lab and @mui/material
+2. Added missing dependencies to both package.json files
+3. Added additional flags to npm install commands to reduce noise and speed up installation

 If you're still having issues:

 1. Try clearing the npm cache: